3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 * *media/reports/my_report_on_the_layer.doc*
 * *media/a_picture.png*

-On the Lizmap-Web-Client map, if a link has been set up this way for one of the layers, then an icon (i) will be placed to the right of the layer.
+On the Lizmap Web Client map, if a link has been set up this way for one of the layers, then an icon (i) will be placed to the right of the layer.
 Clicking this icon opens the linked document in a new browser tab.

 Use in popups
 ----------------------------